Skip to main content Skip to main navigation Skip to search

 At the Centre for Coal Seam Gas in August 2017, researchers briefed the IESC on current projects including the 3D Water Atlas a publicly available transparent view of groundwater variability over time and space.

-The visit concluded with a lab tour in the School of Chemical Engineering to see the new high pressure, well simulator facility for plugging old oil and gas wells once they have been decommissioned.
-The centre gave a demonstration of the large scale, experimental well bore for investigating and measuring gas and water flows and how they interact.
+The visit concluded with a lab tour in the School of Chemical Engineering to see the new high-pressure well-simulator facility for plugging old oil and gas wells once they have been decommissioned.
+The Centre gave a demonstration of the large-scale experimental well bore used for investigating and measuring gas and water flows and how they interact.

 Visit to the Surat and Bowen Basins

-In May 2017, the IESC travelled to Emerald and Roma in central Queensland to visit an open cut coal mine and a coal seam gas facility to gain a first-hand understanding of the sites’ operations.
-The site visits were very informative and helped the IESC gain a better understanding of the ground operations of these sites.
+In May 2017, the IESC travelled to Emerald and Roma in central Queensland to visit an open-cut coal mine and a coal seam gas facility.
+The site visits were very informative and helped the IESC gain a better first-hand understanding of the ground operations of these sites.

 Glencore’s Oaky Creek Coal Mine